cloudspannerecosystem/dynamodb-adapter/otel/README.md

 *   **Kubernetes Cluster (GKE)**: Set up a Google Kubernetes Engine (GKE) cluster if deploying in a Kubernetes environment.

-## Steps to Set Up and Configure the OTEL Collector Service with Proxy Adaptor
+## Steps to Set Up and Configure the OTEL Collector Service with Proxy Adapter

 ### Step 1